Kamleshpaul/kamleshpaul/Work/README.md

 <details>
   <summary><b>Vardforetag</b> (Click to expand/collapse)</summary>

-  ## Description
+  ### Description
-  This project have meeting managment, so client can create a there avilabilty on callender and user can book a meeting and when meeting started both get notification to join meeting, meeting is video call/ voice call .
+  This project involves meeting management, allowing clients to create their availability on the calendar.
+Users can book meetings, and both parties receive notifications to join the meeting.
+The meeting can be either a video call or a voice call.

-  ## Tools Used
+  ### Tools Used
-  - Laravel, React js, Websocket, WebRTC, Tailwind css, Laravel forge.
+  - Laravel, React.js, Websocket, WebRTC, Tailwind CSS, Laravel Forge.

-  ## Team size
+  ### Team Size
   - 1

-  ## Screenshots
+  ### Screenshots

   ![Screenshot 1](./Vardforetag/screenshot1.png)
   ![Screenshot 2](./Vardforetag/screenshot2.png)